What is Body Language

 Soon after birth, babies are already capable of imitating the emotional expressions they see on the faces of others.
 In one study, infants only 36 hours old showed evidence of imitating an adult’s expression.
 In another experiment, mothers showed their 10-week-old infants expressions of happiness, sadness, and anger.
 In many cases, the babies responded to these expressions by copying them, mirroring back their mothers’ expressions of happiness, sadness, and anger.

 The face as a whole indicates much about human moods as well.
 Specific emotional states, such as happiness or sadness, are expressed through a smile or a frown, respectively.
 There are seven universally recognized emotions shown through facial expressions: fear, anger, surprise, contempt, disgust, happiness, and sadness.
 Regardless of culture, these expressions are the same.
 However, the same emotion from a specific facial expression may be recognized by a culture, but the same intensity of emotion may not be perceived.
-For example, studies have shown that cultures tend to rate images of facial emotions as less intense This difference can be explained by display rules, which are culture-specific guidelines for behavior appropriateness.
+For example, studies have shown that cultures tend to rate images of facial emotions as less intense This difference can be explained by display rules, which are culture-specific guidelines for behaviour appropriateness.

 Facial expression is used in sign languages to convey specific meanings.
 In American Sign Language, for instance, raised eyebrows combined with a slightly forward head tilt indicate that what is being signed is a yes/no question.
 Facial expression is also used in sign languages to show adverbs and adjectives such as distance or size: an open mouth, squinted eyes, and tilted back head indicate something far while the mouth pulled to one side and the cheek held toward the shoulder indicate something close, and puffed cheeks mean very large.
 It can also show the manner in which something is done.